 Parents can now pay for school dinners in various ways.

 Alternatively students can pay into their dinner money account at cash loaders in the school.
-However, using this parents cannot monitor how much or where they children are spending the money they are given and we recommend parents create an online account instead to ensure their child eats a healthy school meal.
+However, using the cash loaders parents cannot monitor how much or where they children are spending the money they are given and we recommend parents create an online account instead to ensure their child eats a healthy school meal.

 To collect their chosen lunch, students then queue at the serving hatch that they wish to buy from, and use their finger print ID to deduct from the account, making the queues smoother and faster than ever before.